Frequently Asked Questions

 More information is available at uhs.nd.edu/insurance-billing/

-Paying taxes and filing tax returns: All students in the NURF program will have U.S. federal, state (Indiana), and county (St. Joseph) income taxes withheld from their semi-monthly paychecks.
-In addition, all fellowship recipients will be required to file both federal and state income tax returns in 2020 for income earned in the U.S. in the tax year 2019.
-The tax return will determine if you are entitled to a refund of some/all of your income tax withholdings, or if you owe additional income taxes.
-The University's TapTax service will hold an information session during the summer and can help international students prepare these income tax returns in 2020.
+Paying taxes and filing tax returns: As stated above, all students in the NURF program will have U.S. federal, state (Indiana), and county (St. Joseph) income taxes withheld from their semi-monthly paychecks.
+In addition, all fellowship recipients will be required to file both federal and state income tax returns by April 15, 2021 for income earned in the U.S. in the tax year 2020.
+The tax returns are mandatory and will determine if you are entitled to a refund of some/all of your income tax withholdings, or if you owe additional income taxes.
+The University provides recommendations to assist students in completing this task after they have returned to their home country.

 Have additional questions?
 Feel free to contact Heidi Deethardt.